-This can result in the mutex() functions being excluded from the image you have built.
+This can result in the mutex () functions being excluded from the image you have built.

-To avoid this problem, that is, to ensure that your mutex() functions are called, you can either:
+To ensure that your mutex() functions are called, you can either:

 - Place your mutex functions in a non-library object file.
 This helps to ensure that they are resolved at link time. - Place your mutex functions in a library object file, and arrange a non-weak reference to something in the object. - Place your mutex functions in a library object file, and have the linker explicitly extract the specific object from the library on the command line by writing libraryname.a(objectfilename.o) when you invoke the linker.